desuk/desuk.github.io/content/_index.md

 On Duke Ellington's birthday, the 29th of April, we will be attempting something special: a live broadcast at 4pm BST (UTC+1).
 We're still working out the details; these will be announced on Facebook and Twitter nearer the time.
 See you there!

+**Update**: Link to view the broadcast: https://www.pscp.tv/AP64740207/

+We also have a public *Discord* chatroom which might be useful in the event of any difficulties, or if you just fancy some Ducal chat: https://discord.gg/efQNUMa

 ## 2020 AGM

 The DESUK Annual General Meeting had been scheduled for Saturday, 2 May 2020.
 In view of the current health uncertainty  this meeting will not take place, nor can we give any indication of an alternative time.